MathewTomberlin/AgentTimeline/IMPLEMENTATION_GUIDE.md

 - [x] Documentation updated with message chaining details

 ### Phase 2 Implementation Summary

-Phase 2 has been successfully implemented with the following enhanced features:

 #### New Components Created
 - **`Message` Model**: Unified message entity with `role` (USER/ASSISTANT), `parentMessageId` for chaining, and metadata support
 - **`MessageRepository`**: Repository with role-based queries and chain traversal capabilities